Board Minutes - Monthly

-Board Members Present: Dan Blondell, Jim Keyes, Jeff Linsner
+Board Members Present: Dan Blondell, Jim Keyes, Jeff Linsner, Earl Lincoln

 Also Attending: Street Supervisor Jason Lannon

-Minutes: The minutes of the meeting of January 14, 2019, were approved upon motion by Trustee Keyes 2nd by Trustee Linsner.
+Minutes: The minutes of the meeting of March 11, 2019 and the Certificate of Canvass dated March 19, 2019, were approved upon motion by Trustee Keyes 2nd by Trustee Blondell.
 All members present voted AYE.
 Carried.

-Vouchers: General, Water and Sewer Vouchers #682 through #753, approved for payment by Trustee Keyes 2nd by Trustee Blondell.
+Vouchers: General, Water and Sewer Vouchers #834 through #911, approved for payment by Trustee Lincoln 2nd by Trustee Blondell.
 All members present voting AYE.
 Carried.

 PRIVILEGE OF THE FLOOR: